udienz/preseed/README.rst

 Preseeding d-i
 ==============

+The up to date documentation about preseed can be found at DebianInstaller_ page.

 Preseeding provides a way to set answers to questions asked during the installation process, without having to manually enter the answers while the installation is running.
 This makes it possible to fully automate most